 Small practices that keep the soil soft

-In busy weeks, grand plans can feel heavy.
-Start with one small rhythm to cultivate gratitude as a Christian: a three-breath prayer before meetings or chores.
+: a three-breath prayer before meetings or chores.
 Inhale: “Lord, You are here.”
 Exhale: “I receive Your peace.”
 Repeat slowly, letting your pace settle into grace.

-You might also try a simple firstfruits habit.
+Try a simple firstfruits habit.
 When unexpected provision arrives—time, help, or income—set aside a portion for worship or generosity.
 This practice retrains the heart to see God as the Source and others as neighbors to bless.

 If this blessed your heart, it might bless someone else too.
 Share it with someone who needs encouragement today.